-Figure 28: Site photograph from the R312 Lichtenburg Road Scenic route looking south toward the Boland mountains (Simonsberg and Stellenbosch mountains) (Smit, 2022)
+Figure 29: Site photograph from the R312 Lichtenburg Road scenic route looking south toward the Boland mountains (Simonsberg and Stellenbosch mountains) (Smit, 2022)

-Figure 29: Site photograph of the R312 Scenic route's Scenic Drive/route Envelope looking east towards the CWA from just outside of the Fisantekraal settlement.
-Note that while distant views are not available from this vantage point (while travelling up the hill towards the plateau) as in Figure 28, the Receiving Environment is still distinctly rural and agricultural in character (Smit, 2021)
+Figure 30: Site photograph of the R312 scenic route's road verge looking east towards the CWA from just outside of the Fisantekraal settlement.
+Note that while distant views are not available from this vantage point (while travelling up the hill towards the plateau) as in Figure 29, the Receiving Environment is still distinctly rural and agricultural in character (Smit, 2021)

-Figure 30: Site photograph from the Lichtenburg Scenic route looking south west towards Durbanville.
+Figure 31: Site photograph from the Lichtenburg scenic route's road verge looking south west towards Durbanville.

 Note distant views of Table mountain across farmland, where the majority of the low-lying areas of mixed character and recent urban sprawl are screened by topography from this vantage point (Smit, 2021)

-Figure 31: Site photograph of the R312 Scenic route's Scenic Drive/route Envelope taken from the south westernmost point of the subject site, looking south west.
+Figure 32: Site photograph of the R312 scenic route's road verge taken from the south westernmost point of the subject site, looking south west.
 (Smit, 2021)